documentationfor yFiles for HTML 3.0.0.1

 }

-The deleteSelection method is called in response to the DELETE command and actually deletes the selected items after querying the shouldDelete method for every item.
+The deleteSelection method is called in response to the DELETE command and deletes the selected items after querying the deletablePredicate for each item.
 It also raises the events listed below.
 You can customize the entire process by overriding this method.

 Related events